snowdrop/cloud-native-docker/README.md

   rm -rf target/*-1.0.jar
   ```

-- A buildConfig resource is created to process the local Dockerfile and build the docker image of the app
+- A. A buildConfig resource is created to process the local Dockerfile and build the docker image of the app
   ```bash
   oc new-build --binary --strategy=docker --name=docker-build -l app=ocp-docker-build
   oc start-build docker-build --from-dir=. --follow